wineworlds/nuxt-block/README.md

 ## 🏗 Future Enhancements

-- **Nested overrides**: Allow blocks to be overridden multiple times in a hierarchy.
 - **Lazy loading of composables**: Improve performance by dynamically loading only required composables.

 ## 🤝 Contributing